calvalus-calmar/docker-calmar/calvalus-portal/config/README.txt

    configure calvalus-portal

 3) calvalus-user-config.sh
    configure user defined color palettes and regions for calvalus-portal in the user's home directory

-After running demo.sh, you must restart the calvalus-portal container for the changes to take effect.
+After running config.sh, you must restart the calvalus-portal container for the changes to take effect.

 If editing these scripts for a custom configuration, please copy these scripts